How do you prefer to prep for the MCAT?

 From the bottom of my heart, I could not be more grateful.
 This test was so stressful.
 It was a point of fear and anxiety for me, and all of the people at SIP made it as harmless as they could.
 Thanks so much everyone at the Boston SIP.

 Daniel Chen, St. John' s University

 Studying for the MCAT is a very emotional experience.
 You have to learn all that you can for a 7.5 hour exam that dictates your future as a pre-med student.
 The Summer Intensive Program made that experience enjoyable.
 Through countless sources of help and guidance, every student felt motivated and prepared.
 In addition to a solid MCAT score, the SIP program gave me life long friends who will one day be my fellow MD colleagues.

 Emily Frisch, Chapman University

 The summer intensive program (SIP) was tremendously helpful in identifying which material I needed to know and which material was beyond the scope of the exam.
 I was able to focus my time and effort only on what was useful for the exam, and was therefore able to maximize my studying.
 This was only possible with Kaplan.
 The staff at SIP was amazing.
 Their enthusiasm was infectious, their study tips were invaluable, and their insights into medical school and beyond were interesting and helpful.

 500+ hours of available instruction, practice, and support carefully designed to provide top results in six weeks and including access to The MCAT Channel until Test Day.

 With our automated feedback tool, SmartReports™, you get in-depth insights into your greatest strengths and weaknesses on the MCAT with recommended instruction just for you.

-This is the only MCAT course that requires every instructor to be score-qualified and trained on the entire exam—ensuring that you are taught by an MCAT expert.
+Kaplan requires every instructor to be score-qualified and rigorously trained on the entire exam—ensuring that you'll be taught by an MCAT expert.